When DNA Proves What Documents Can’t

 The March 2024 Breakthrough

-When I built out their family trees, they all descended from the same couple:
+When I built out their family trees, they all descended from the same couple: Patrick O'Bryan (1830–1913) and Mary McNamara — the exact family from the 1870 Kentucky census.

 The DNA Evidence

-All three siblings matched multiple Kentucky descendants:
+All three siblings matched multiple Kentucky descendants, across both of Patrick's documented children:

-DNA match documentation showing triangulation across multiple descendant lines of Patrick O'Bryan's documented children
+DNA match documentation showing triangulation across multiple descendant lines of Patrick O'Bryan's documented children.

 Why This Matters